isky2222/discordtipbot/README.md

 Highly configurable tip bot for the chat plattform discord. **DO NOT RUN THIS CODE UNLESS YOU KNOW WHAT YOU ARE DOING!**

-Instead of executing this code yourself, feel free to contact me at https://discord.gg/drPeXfP to discuss me hosting it for you.
+Instead of executing this code yourself, feel free to contact me at https://discord.gg/DBk6G4vto discuss me hosting it for you.

 If you collect some kind of bounty or donation(s), I'd appreciate you forwarding some of it after your hosting costs.